 The University grants bachelors degrees in many of the traditional academic disciplines.
 East Central University's graduate training culminates in the masters degree.
 The University prepares students to follow many occupations and educates them in a broad background of general studies.
 It prepares students to enter professional and graduate schools and to obtain from various agencies authorizations such as nursing licenses, teachers certificates, and military commissions.
 The University offers special training not available at many institutions.
 It frequently examines its offerings and changes them to suit the needs of the times.
-Students who sign the agreement guaranteeing graduation in four years can earn a baccalaureate degree in four years by complying with the requirements.

 The University requires students to take certain courses expected of the educated person, and allows them to choose other courses for their own satisfaction.
-Courses are conducted in many ways including the traditional lecture method, laboratory work, workshops, individual study, private instruction, educational tours, telecommunicated, experiential learning, off-campus settings and other appropriate ways.
+Courses are conducted in many ways including the traditional lecture method, laboratory work, workshops, individual study, private instruction, educational tours, online, experiential learning, off-campus settings and other appropriate ways.

 Ada, the location of East Central University, is the commercial, industrial, service, and medical center for a substantial metropolitan and rural area.
 A national research laboratory and the seat of the tribal government are in Ada.
-The city shares the prosperity of its cement, plastic, petroleum, and cattle industries, and of thriving large and small businesses.
+The city shares the prosperity of its cement, plastic, petroleum, and cattle industries, along with thriving large and small businesses.